How Therapy Works: 32 Proven Stats from Melbourne Psychologists

 Fact #8

-Therapy can significantly reduce anxiety.
-A 2022 study found that individuals who completed 10 sessions of CBT with a psychologist in Melbourne experienced a 55% reduction in anxiety symptoms.
+Therapy can significantly alleviate anxiety.
+A 2022 study found a 55% reduction in symptoms of anxiety in those completing 10 CBT sessions in Melbourne with a psychologist.
 (Source: APS, 2022)

 Fact #9

-Therapy improves emotional regulation.
-A 2021 survey by Beyond Blue found that 68% of people in Melbourne experienced significant improvements in emotional wellbeing after 12 weeks of therapy.
-(Source: Beyond Blue, 2021 – https://www.beyondblue.org.au)
+Therapy elevates emotional dysregulation.
+A 2021 survey by Beyond Blue found that after 12 weeks of therapy, 68% of people in Melbourne experienced significantly improved emotional wellbeing.
+(Source: Beyond Blue, 2021)

 Fact #10